ClementineAccount/Albuquerque/README.md

 Voxel Project (Was Working On last...)
 ---

-I am currently working on a [Voxel project using this codebase](https://clementineaccount.github.io/posts/weekly-1-canvas/#voxels).
-I'd add more details as it gets further developed.
+I was working on a [Voxel project using this codebase](https://clementineaccount.github.io/posts/weekly-1-canvas/#voxels) like years ago but then i got distracted lol.

 ![image](https://github.com/ClementineAccount/Albuquerque/assets/26779639/f71d6748-0c75-42d1-be4f-da250abbb246)